 I hope you're excited too, but I know there's probably something weighing on your mind: what the heck am I going to wear for pictures?
 Yeah, I know it can feel overwhelming.
-You've most likely seen a stream of Instagram posts or Pinterest pics of trendy couples in expensive outfits and WHOA! that can get stressful and confusing really fast huh?
-I'm here to reassure you that you don't have to go buy a brand new outfit (unless you've been looking for a good excuse to) or suddenly become a fashion icon to look amazing in your pictures.
-I've put together a few guidelines to make sure that you and your love feel smokin' hot.
+You've most likely seen a stream of Instagram posts or Pinterest pics of trendy couples in expensive outfits and WHOA! that can get stressful and confusing really fast right?
+I'm here to reassure you that you don't have to go buy a brand new outfit (unless you've been looking for a good excuse to) or suddenly become a fashion icon or dress exactly like someone else you saw on social media to look amazing in your pictures.
+I've put together a few guidelines to make sure that you and your love feel smokin'.

 FIRST THING'S FIRST

 I definitely recommend bringing a few options.
 This way, I can pull from a few different outfits to suit the location when we are there.
 The better your outfits complement the environment, the less distractions there are to take away from you two.
 Now, don't get too crazy and pull up with your entire closet; we also want to make sure that we're focusing the majority of our time on shooting and not sifting through a pile of clothes.
 You are able to have as many outfit changes as you want, but if we're putting together 5 different outfits, I can't promise as many pictures!
-Plan on bringing 3-4 different bottoms and 4-5 tops each, plus 2-3 dresses for the ladies, and accessories - hats, glasses, jackets, etc. Just bring a few of your favorite pieces that make you feel amazing and we'll mix and match!
+Plan on bringing 2-3 different bottoms and tops each, plus 1-2 dresses for the ladies, and accessories, if that’s your thing - hats, glasses, jackets, rings, necklaces, etc. Just bring a few of your favorite pieces that make you feel amazing and we'll mix and match!
 Also, if you're not too keen on changing on the side of the road or in the back of your car, you are not required to do an outfit change at all!
-Send me over a few pics of your outfit options and I can help match them with our location beforehand.
+If you’re keen, send me over a few pics of your outfit options and I can make some recommendations!

 The outfit should match the occasion…